Waters of the United States: Clean Water, Clean Rules

 Contact: Laura Campbell, Agricultural Ecology Department

-After lawsuits, listening sessions, thousands of comments, and a proposal to rescind the 2015 Waters of the U.S. rule (see Background below), the U.S. Environmental Protection Agency (EPA) and Army Corps of Engineers (Corps) have now released a new rule defining what can be regulated as a “water of the United States.”
+After lawsuits, listening sessions, thousands of comments, and a proposal to rescind the 2015 Waters of the U.S. rule, the U.S. Environmental Protection Agency (EPA) and Army Corps of Engineers (Corps) released a new proposed rule in February defining what can be regulated as a “water of the United States.”

-This is the rule we have been waiting for: clear, straightforward, protecting water quality while giving farmers the certainty of knowing what is and is not regulated on and around their farms.
+The new rule is what we have been waiting for: clear, straightforward, protecting water quality while giving farmers the certainty of knowing what is and is not regulated on and around their farms.

 Regulated under the proposed rule: